How is the feedback and approvals process for landing pages when your team is working on projects for clients?

 When you land a project, the first thing you’d want to do is to identify and understand what it is the client is trying to achieve.
 What is their end goal?
 Is it to launch a new product, build a customer base, or increase conversions?
 Without this, your message may not capture what is required and you’ll end up not getting the desired results.
 This kickoff meeting will help the project team and the client to establish common goals and the purpose of the project.
 It also helps get everyone aboard and abreast with all that the project will be about.

-Once the kickoff meeting is over and you have defined the goal of the landing page, your team can now create a plan for how you will achieve it.
+Once the kickoff meeting is over and you have defined the goal of the landing page, your team can now create a plan for how you will achieve it, taking into account specific marketing campaigns, such as creating a landing page for an affiliate marketing campaign for instance.
 This would include an outline of the content that you will include on the page, such as forms, text, images, videos, and other media.

 After you have developed a plan and outlined the content, it’s time to start designing the landing page.
 This should include deciding on the layout, color scheme, and typography, as well as creating any necessary graphics or images.